Want to revise more effectively? Need to know the secret to writing perfect study notes? Well, you've come to the "write" place!

 Once you’ve completed your notes, you can easily cover the summary side and tried to recall the information prompted by the keyword or header.

 Split page notes are great for developing revision notes or summarising STEM textbooks.

 The Cornell Method is famous and it is named after the university where it was developed.
 It is similar in concept to the split page method, above.

 To use this method, follow the following steps:

 In practice, this will look like this:

-When summarising the information, try to include key quotation and formulae while including the keywords.
+When summarising the information, try to include key quotations and formulae while including the keywords.
 The Cornell method is really effective for taking in-class or lecture notes.